The Todo Noise Application

 parameter:

-// create the audio chain
+// create the master bus chain

-// [mute] -> [master] -> [destination]
+// [mute <GainNode>] -> [master <GainNode>] -> [destination]

 const master = audioContext.createGain();

-master.gain.value = globals.get('master');
+master.gain.value = global.get('master');

 master.connect(audioContext.destination);